SkylineCommunications/Skyline.DataMiner.Utils.UnitTestingFramework/README.md

 # Protocol Unit Testing Framework

-The Unit Testing Framework aims to simplify writing unit tests when developing a protocol.
+The Protocol Unit Testing Framework aims to simplify writing unit tests when developing a protocol.
 This is achieved by allowing
 1. Easier arranging of data needed for testing SLProtocol calls.
 1. Enabling assertion on the result of SLProtocol calls instead of verifying if specific SLProtocol calls were made with specific arguments.